 You may start with outsourcing blog articles, but that can expand into newsletters, social posts, historical blog optimization, and landing pages.

-Consider also that as Google continues to rewrite it’s algorithm, favoring longer, more in-depth content, you’ll be forced to spend more for articles of a higher word count.
+Consider also that as Google continues to rewrite its algorithm, favoring longer, more in-depth content, you may find yourself forced to spend more for articles of a higher word count.
 Additionally, with some freelancers and writing platforms, you can be charged for additional revisions.

 The good news is that many of the top writing platforms have integrated tools that scan the work of their writers for plagiarism.
 The increased risk, unfortunately, is more specific to individually contracted writers from LinkedIn, Upwork, or other unregulated sources.

 Plus add in the rise of AI tools like ChatGPT, there's no saying how much original work you're getting.

 Yes, there are industry-specialized, third-party writers available, but truth is, they are unlikely to capture your true knowledge or voice.

 When you rely on a third-party to create your content, in most cases, you will belimited to the conditions of your contract.
 This means you're held to a certain number of articles and time spent on your company's needs, as your provider tries to balance multiple clients.